awslabs/aws-well-architected-labs/Reliability/300_Health_Checks_and_Dependencies/Lab_Guide.md

 1. Refresh the test web service multiple times
       * Note that it fails with _502 Bad Gateway_
-      * For each request one of the servers receiving the request attempts to call the **RecommendationService** but catastrophically fails and fails to return a reply (empty reply) to the load balancer, which interprets it as a http 502 failure.
+      * For each request one of the servers receiving the request attempts to call the **RecommendationService** but catastrophically fails and fails to return a reply (empty reply) to the load balancer, which in turn presents this as a http 502 failure.
 1. You can observe this by opening a new tab and navigating to ELB Load Balancers console:
       * By [clicking here to open the AWS Management Console](http://console.aws.amazon.com/ec2/v2/home?region=us-east-2#LoadBalancers:)
       * _or_ navigating through the AWS Management Console: **Services** > **EC2** > **Load Balancing** > **Load Balancers**
 1. Click on the **Monitoring** tab (bottom half of screen)
       * Observe the **ELB 5XXs (Count)** and **HTTP 502s (Count)** errors for the load balancer
       * It will take a minute for the metrics to show up.
-Make sure you refresh the web service multiple times.
+Make sure you refresh the web service page multiple times in your browser
-      * These are the error codes the load balancer returns on every request during this simulated outage
+      * These are the error codes the _load balancer_ returns on every request during this simulated outage

       ![502LoadBalancerMetrics](Images/502LoadBalancerMetrics.png)

-1. Compare these metrics to those for the target group (the EC2 servers)
+1. Compare these metrics to those for the target group (the EC2 servers themselves)
       * Return to the **Target Groups** console and click the **Monitoring** tab there
       * Observe **HTTP 5XXs ( Count )** errors shows no data
-      * The servers themselves are not returning actual http error codes, they are failing to return any data
+      * The servers themselves are _not_ returning actual http error codes, they are failing to return any data at all

       ![502TargetGroupMetrics](Images/502TargetGroupMetrics.png)

 1. Return to the tab with the ELB Target Groups console.
 Note that all instances are _unhealthy_ with **Description** _Health checks failed with these codes: \[502\]_
 1. From here click on the **Health checks** tab.
-The health check returns _healthy_ when it received a http 200 response on the same port and path as our browser requests.
+The health check is configured to return _healthy_ when it receives a http 200 response on the same port and path as the browser requests

 ### 2.3 Update server code to handle dependency not available